msi-ris/Tutorials/rnaseq_cmd.md

 matrix:

 ```
-cd /scratch.global/YOUR_INTERNET_ID/RNAseq_Tutorial/Out/Counts
+cd /scratch.global/${ME}/RNAseq_Tutorial/Out/Counts
 ```

-where `YOUR_INTERNET_ID` is your UMN Internet ID.
 List the contents of this directory to see the files:

 ```
 ls